thomero/Bustabit-Script-Predictor-Strategy-Fortuna-Bot/README.md

 ## Key Features and Benefits:

 ### Advanced Betting Strategies:
-Our script utilizes cutting-edge strategies derived from thorough data analysis, giving you a competitive edge in the highly volatile online gambling arena.
+Our script utilizes cutting-edge strategies derived from thorough data analysis, giving you a competitive edge in the highly volatile bustabit arena.

 ### Smart Risk Management:
 Built-in risk management algorithms keep your bets in check, ensuring responsible gambling and safeguarding your bankroll.

 ### Customization and Flexibility:
-Tailor the script to your preferences with a wide range of customizable options.
-Adjust your betting parameters, target profit margins, and risk tolerance to align with your unique playing style.
+Tailor the script to your preferences with a range of customizable options.
+You have the possibility to adjust your betting parameters, target profit margins, and risk tolerance to align with your unique playing style.

-### Real-Time Analytics:
+### Real-Time Log Files:
 Stay informed with comprehensive real-time analytics and detailed performance reports.
 Monitor your profits, success rates, and more to fine-tune your strategy and optimize your earnings.

 ### User-Friendly Interface:
 Our script boasts a sleek and intuitive interface, making it accessible to users of all skill levels.
 Whether you're a seasoned gambler or a newcomer, our user-friendly design ensures a seamless and enjoyable experience.